electrode-io/electrode/packages/generator-electrode/README.md

 ### Source

-Your component source code is in `src`.
+Your component source code is in `packages/componentName/src`.
 You can use JSX and ES6 syntax freely in your component source; it will be transpiled to `lib` with Babel before being published to npm so that your users will simply be able to include it.